The Atacama Cosmology Telescope: DR6 Gravitational Lensing Map and Cosmological Parameters: Is the amplitude of matter fluctuations low?

 \subsection{The ACT lensing measurement of $\sigma_8$}

 The ACT lensing power spectrum shown in Figure \ref{fig:Nell} is proportional on large scales to the square of the amplitude of matter fluctuations $\sigma_8$ and is therefore an excellent probe of structure growth.
 This is particularly so in combination with BAO, which does not measure structure growth but whose expansion history information helps break degeneracies with $\omegam$ and $H_0$.
-In Figure \ref{fig:sig8om}, we show constraints in the $\sigma_8$--$\omegam$ plane.
+In Figure \ref{fig:sig8om}, we show constraints in the $\sigma_8$--$\omegam$ plane, and in Figure \ref{fig:tri} we show all the sampled parameters.
 The gray dashed contours from BAO alone do not provide information in the $\sigma_8$ direction and the ACT lensing-alone data-set constrains well roughly the parameter combination $\seightc$ \citep[see][for further investigation of this combination]{Qu23}.
 The combination of ACT lensing and BAO provides the following \aseightprecision\% marginalized constraint (see Table \ref{tab:marg}):

 This is consistent with the value inferred from \Planck\ measurements of the CMB anisotropies that mainly probe the early universe, as can also be seen in the marginalized constraints in Figure \ref{fig:S8_bao}.
 Since CMB anisotropy power spectra also contain some information on the late-time universe (primarily through the smoothing of the acoustic peaks due to lensing), we additionally show inferred values of $\sigma_8$ where the lensing information has been marginalized over (by freeing the parameter $A_{\rm lens}$; \citealp{0803.2309})\footnote{In this paper, as in \cite{0803.2309}, we use $A_{\rm lens}$ to refer to an amplitude scaling of the lensing that induces smearing of acoustic peaks in the 2-point power spectrum while leaving the 4-point lensing power spectrum fixed.
 We caution that the same notation is used in \cite{Qu23} for a different parameter characterizing the amplitude of the measured 4-point lensing power spectrum with respect to a prediction using a \LCDM\ cosmology that best fits the \Planck\ CMB anisotropies. } so as to isolate the early-universe prediction from \Planck\ (see Appendix~\ref{app:cmb} for more information).
 Our CMB-lensing-inferred late-time measurement remains consistent with this $A_{\rm lens}$-marginalized prediction of $\sigma_8$ from the \Planck\ CMB anisotropies.